 Board of Directors

-A Board of Directors from member churches meets regularly on the second Thursday of the month at 11:30am at the food shelf.
-Anyone is welcome.
+A Board of Directors from member churches meets monthly.
+Everyone is welcome.
 Call BCFS for more information.

-The Executive Board, consisting of the President, Vice President, Secretary, Treasurer, and Coordinator meets regularly with the Interviewers to coordinate and to direct day-to-day management of BCFS.
+The Executive Committee, consisting of the President, Vice President, Secretary, Treasurer, and Coordinator meets regularly with the Interviewers to coordinate and to direct day-to-day management of BCFS.